AmingAndrei/violence.website/content/species/mosaics/vespers.md

 [[index|...]]/[[species]]/[[mosaics]]/vespers.md

-The Vesper is a hostile, sentient species of Mosaic, originating within BLACKSPACE.
+The Vesper is a hostile, sentient species of Mosaic, originating within the OTHERWHERE.
 Recognized for their malevolent behaviour and advanced interfacing capabilities, Vespers are among the most dangerous known Voxel-based entities.

 Morphology